Kitware/SMQTK-Core/docs/release_notes/pending_release.rst

 Updates / New Features
 ----------------------

+Interfaces

+* Added a new :class:`~.smqtk_core.Plugfigurable` class that provides a convenient handle to inherit from both :class:`.Pluggable` and :class:`.Configurable` at the same time.

 CI

 * Updated gitlab CI rules to trigger the test jobs during merge requests, tag